Karleener/FreeDcpPlayer/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 For beta tester : in case of problem, you can send me the file freedcpplayer.log to the email adresse  : karleener at orange.fr

+Major modifications 15/10/22 - version 0.6.0
+- Add 4k decoding thanks to the 0.6.0 version of nvjpeg2000 by Nvidia
+- Half resolution decoding option (full resolution by default)
+- direct play without pause
+Note that if you change the hardware (adding/removing a screen or audio itnerface), it is necessary to close FreeDcpPlayer, delete the config.txt file, then restart FreeDcpPlayer

 Minor modifications 22/03/22 - version 0.4.3
 - added fast navigation with page up and page down keys (10% of reel duration)